tabiya-tech/compass/backend/evaluation_tests/README.md

 The tests use the `.env` file for credentials, so you need to run it from the same directory as where that file is located.

 The logs from the tests is shown in command line if the test failed.
 The conversation record is additionally saved in `backend/evaluation_tests/test_output/` directory.
-If you would like to see all logs you can add `-s` parameter to the command, i.e. run `pyteest evaluation_tests -s`.
+If you would like to see the progress of the conversation and the evaluation logs you can add `-s` parameter to the command, i.e. run `pyteest evaluation_tests -s`.

 At the moment the test is set to stop after 5 iterations.
 You can locally change that number in the file.
 Setting it from command line is work in progress.